 - a MyServiceNSW Account

 - 3 current Australian identity documents, such as driver licence, passport, Medicare card

 - acceptable documentation showing proof of ownership or long-term lease agreement relating to the land specified in your application, such as:

 - council rates or water rates notice less than one year old

-- Certificate of Title or Settlement Notice
+- Certificate of Title from NSW Land Registry Services

 - ASIC company extract